dinahbrito/single-price-grid-component/README.md

 ![](./images/screenshot.jpg)

 ## The challenge
-The challenge is to build out this landing page and get it looking as close to the design as possible.
+The challenge is to build out this pricing component and get it looking as close to the design as possible.
 Users should be able to:

 - View the optimal layout for the component depending on their device's screen size